Fudan-iGEM/2023-wiki/docs/src/part-collection.md

 | [BBa_K4765122](http://parts.igem.org/Part:BBa_K4765122) | DNA  | ribozyme connected: pgmA + galU + mScarlet |

 In summary, our Survival System, Biofilm Formation System and Terraforming System were all sucessfully built and test functionally, proving our concept of using synthetic biology to promote terraforming.
+Later, we functional characterized B.HOME v1 (intimin-MVN, mtSSB, AnAFP, SAHS, pgmA, galU, mScarlet), all modules in one bacteria and function as designed.

 ## References